The Levin approach to the numerical calculation of phase functions

 Finally, spectral integration is used to construct the phase functions $\psi_1,\ldots,\psi_n$ from their derivatives $r_1,\ldots,r_n$.
 The particular antiderivatives are determined by the values $\psi_1(\eta), \ldots, \psi_n(\eta)$ specified as inputs to the algorithm.

 \end{section}

 \begin{section}{Numerical experiments} In this section, we present the results of numerical experiments which were conducted to illustrate the properties of the algorithms of this paper.
 The code for these experiments was written in Fortran and compiled with version 13.1.1 of the GNU Fortran compiler.
-They were performed on a workstation computer equipped with an AMD 3995WX processor and 512GB of memory.
+They were performed on a desktop computer equipped with an AMD 3900X processor and 32GB of memory.
 No attempt was made to parallelize our code.

 Our algorithms call for computing the eigenvalues of matrices of the form (\ref{introduction:scalarcoef}).
 Unfortunately, standard eigensolvers lose significant accuracy when applied to many matrices of this type.
-However, because the transpose of (\ref{introduction:scalarcoef}) is a companion matrix, we were able to use the highly-accurate approach of \cite{AURENTZ1,AURENTZ2} for computing the eigenvalues of companion matrices to perform these calculations.
+However, because the transpose of (\ref{introduction:scalarcoef}) is a companion matrix, we were able to use the backward stable algorithm of \cite{AURENTZ1,AURENTZ2} for computing the eigenvalues of companion matrices to perform these calculations.

-In most of the experiments discussed here, we assessed the accuracy of the obtained phase functions by using them to solve an initial or boundary value problem for an equation of the form (\ref{introduction:scalarode}).
-Because the condition number of such problems increases with the magnitude of the coefficients of (\ref{introduction:scalarode}), it is expected that the accuracy of the solutions obtained via any numerical approach will deteriorates as the coefficients grow.
-This phenomenon does not indicate that our method is obtaining low accuracy for phase functions.
-On the contrary, we are confident that they are computed to near machine precision accuracy.
-Because there do not appear to be any other highly-accurate methods for their numerical computation, it is difficult to demonstrate this directly.
-However, numerous experiments showing that the methods of \cite{BremerPhase,BremerPhase2} calculate phase functions with near machine precision accuracy in the case of second order differential equations are discussed in \cite{BremerPhase,BremerPhase2,BremerALegendre,BremerJacobi}.

-Reference solutions for (\ref{introduction:scalarode}) were computed via the standard solver of Appendix~\ref{section:appendix}.
-We used $30^{th}$ order piecewise Chebyshev expansions to represent these solutions.
-Based on experiments in which we constructed selected reference solutions by running the solver of Appendix~\ref{section:appendix} using IEEE quadruple precision arithmetic, it appears that the solutions constructed by the standard solver are slightly less accurate than those obtained via the phase function method.
-However, the difference is not large (around $1$ additional digit of precision is lost by the standard solver in most cases) and extended precision computations take an excessively long time.
-Accordingly,we settled on constructing reference solutions by executing the standard solver using IEEE double precision arithmetic with the understanding that this most likely underestimates the accuracy of our methods.